gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceMaxUseLicenseValidityTime.md

 ```

 ## DESCRIPTION
 The **Get-AipServiceMaxUseLicenseValidityTime** cmdlet gets the maximum validity time for your tenant, in days, for Azure Rights Management use licenses from Azure Information Protection.
-The default value is **30 days.**
+The default value is **30 days**.

 You must use PowerShell to view this configuration at the organization level; you cannot view this configuration by using a management portal.